Fathoming Email Headers

 Number of Headers

 Some of the header records occur more than once.
 For example, the Return-Path field.
 This is not uncommon.
 However, there are some rules about which headers may be repeated.
 These rules also indicates which headers are optional and which are mandatory.
 The table below (extracted from RFC 5322) indicates the limits on the number of times each type of header should appear in an email.
 The range of headers included in the table is only a subset of all possible headers.
 But it gives a fair idea of what the rules are.
 For example, the From field must be specified, as must the Date field.
 The To, Cc and Bcc fields are all optional though.
-So, in principle, you can create a valid email with no recipients.
+In principle, you can create a valid email with no recipients.

 Permitted number of values for a range of email header fields.